hasadna/open-bus/ROADMAP.md

 # OpenBus Roadmap

 ## Project Mission and Summary
 Open Bus is a project of The Public Knowledge Workshop.
-We use public data to improve public transport Israel.
+We use public data to improve public transport in Israel.

 ## Goals for OpenBus
 ### Real-Delay - QoS Score
-*Create a QoS (Quality-of-Service) score for public transportation that can be viewed and sliced by agency, route, trip, stop, date and time.*
+*Create a QoS (Quality-of-Service) score for public transport that can be viewed and sliced by agency, route, trip, stop, date and time.*
 *Compare GTFS trips to SIRI trips*
 -   Meta-QoS - How good / bad is our SIRI data?
 Missing data, wrong data
 -   Compare stats (route level only, easier and might be good enough for most uses):